 Manuscript Review and Clearance

-The purpose of manuscript review is to evaluate scientific merit, writing clarity, and consistency with other HeartShare Program findings.
+The purpose of manuscript review is to evaluate scientific merit, quality, writing clarity, consistency with manuscript proposal, and alignment with HeartShare goals.

-If there is a NHLBI co-author, final versions of the manuscript must be submitted to the NHLBI program team for review and approval.
+If there is a NHLBI co-author, final versions of the manuscript must be submitted to the NHLBI program team for review and approval (Section 3, Part G).

-A copy of the manuscript is submitted to the PAS Committee, who will review and submit recommendation to the SC and NHLBI program team for review.
+A copy of the manuscript is submitted to the PAS Committee, who will review and submit a recommendation to the SC and NHLBI program team for review.

-Submission to the PAS Committee should be treated as if the manuscript is absolutely ready to be submitted to a journal, so drafts should be clean, with figures labeled appropriately, and references in proper format.
+A manuscript submission to the PAS Committee should be a refined advanced draft and is not required to be formatted to journal requirements.

-Journal requirements for length and other formatting should be followed.

-PAS Committee members will prepare comments on the manuscript and a recommendation for approval, modification, or disapproval of the manuscript on the electronic form provided.
-These forms should be submitted to the DTC and to the WC Chair simultaneously by the deadline.
-If the WC Chair is simultaneously a member of the PAS Committee, he/she will be recused from participation in PAS Committee decision-making related to that manuscript (other members of the WC who are also on the PAS Committee should still participate).
+PAS Committee members will prepare comments on the manuscript and a recommendation for approval, modification, or disapproval of the manuscript.
+These materials will be submitted to the DTC and Lead Author.

 PAS Committee members should recuse themselves from review if they are engaged in any professional activity that might represent real or perceived conflict of interest and raise a question of bias.
-If in doubt about whether there is a potential conflict, please contact the PAS Committees or NHLBI.
+If in doubt about whether there is a potential conflict, please contact the PAS Committee or NHLBI.

-The DTC will forward all comments received by the deadline to the PAS Committee Chairs.
-The PAS Committee Chairs will prepare a summary letter indicating approval or disapproval, proposing a resolution to any conflicts among reviewers’ recommendations, and indicating whether PAS Committee review of the revised manuscript is required.
-This letter will be sent electronically to the DTC.

-The DCC will then send the summary letter and copies of the comments from individual PAS Committee members electronically to the WC Chair and members.

-If only minimal revisions (as indicated by the PAS Committee Chairs in the summary letter) are requested, the manuscript may be submitted for publication without additional PAS review.
-A copy of the submitted manuscript should be sent electronically to the DTC and to all co-authors by the WC Chair.
+If only minimal revisions (as indicated by the PAS Committee Chairs in the summary) are requested, the manuscript may be submitted for publication without additional PAS review.
+A copy of the submitted manuscript should be sent electronically to the DTC and to all co-authors by the Lead Author.

-If substantial revisions (as indicated by the PAS Committee Chairs in the summary letter) are required, the revised manuscript will require formal re-approval by the co-authors, and then will be submitted to the DTC for distribution to the PAS Committee for review and approval before submission to the journal.
+If substantial revisions (as indicated by the PAS Committee Chairs in the summary) are required, the revised manuscript will require formal re-approval by the co-authors, and then will be submitted to the DTC for distribution to the PAS Committee for review and approval before submission to the journal.

 Upon PAS Committee approval of the final manuscript, the SC discusses the review and manuscript during conference call or by e-mail within two weeks.
-If no comments are received within this time period, the manuscript is considered approved.
+If no comments are received within this time period, the manuscript is considered approved for journal submission.

 Manuscript Submission

-The final manuscript draft and a brief lay summary of the study findings for the HeartShare public website should be submitted to the DTC.
-The DTC will distribute this to each co-author for review with a form for final electronic sign-off.
-After this has been accomplished, the DTC will submit the manuscript and lay summary for the HeartShare public website to the PAS Committee for review, with a specified deadline.
+The final manuscript draft should be submitted to the DTC.

+The Lead Author is responsible for journal submission and any co-author approvals